 If a page uses hidden controls to handle information, we advise you to delete these controls and to replace them by global page variables for example.
 Indeed, the HTML code corresponding to a control (even hidden) is larger than the code for the global page variables.

-Tip #7: If a page is using no server code, change it into static page.
+Tip #7: If a page does not use server code, change it into a static page.

 If you are using no server code in a page and no controls specific to dynamic pages, create a static page.
 The size of the corresponding HTML file will be smaller.